Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Topological categories

 For each $s \geqs 0$, the identity $\id_{M_s}$ is represented by the product $M_s \times [0,1]$ with the natural handlebody decomposition.
 In particular, $\idone = M_0 \times [0,1]$, since $\one = M_0$. \end{definition}

-\begin{remark} The category $\RHB$ is the skeleton of a category whose objects are arbitrary connected oriented \dmnsnl{3} \hndlbds{1}.
-It is convenient however to restrict our attention to the standard models for objects we are considering here, as this allows us to define a braided monoidal structure on $\RHB$. \end{remark}
+\begin{remark} $\RHB$ is a skeleton of a category whose objects are arbitrary connected oriented \dmnsnl{3} \hndlbds{1} $M$ equipped with an orientation-preserving embedding $f : D^2 \hookrightarrow \partial M$, and whose morphisms are 2-equivalence classes of \dmnsnl{4} \hndlbds{2} $W$ built on $\overline{M} \bcsum M'$, with boundary connected sum performed along the images of $f : D^2 \hookrightarrow \partial M$ and $f' : D^2 \hookrightarrow \partial M'$.
+It is convenient however to restrict our attention to the standard models for objects we are considering here. \end{remark}

-Now, we define admissible Kirby tangles, which are Kirby tangles that actually represent relative \hndlbds{2} built on $M_{s,t}$ for $s,t \geqs 0$, like the one in Figure~\ref{cobordism02/fig}.